jlin17/jlin17.github.io/README.md

-# ImageToASCII-AP
+# Psych Demo
-A copy of the code used in my Image to ASCII app for the 2017 AP CSP test.
-Actual app is hosted at [http://imascii.x10.bz/](http://imascii.x10.bz).
+Quick site/program made to play my video for the lucid dreaming project in intervals.